 No trust means no business.
 It’s essential to focus on brand reviews by:

-- Replying to every single review that a brand receives.
+• Replying to every single review that your coffee shop receives.
 Responding shows review-viewers that the brand cares.

-- Asking every customer to log into WiFi to leave a review on the location’s WiFi landing page.
+• Asking every guest to log into WiFi to leave a review on the location’s WiFi landing page.

-If you are worried about the time and effort necessary to consistently solicit and respond to reviews on various websites, consider using the Ratings+ feature from Bloom Intelligence.
-It will automatically email your guests and ask them to rate you on Google, Facebook, and/or directly on the Bloom platform.
+If you are worried about the time and effort necessary to consistently solicit and respond to reviews on various websites, consider using Bloom Intelligence.

-With the Facebook and Google integration, all of your ratings and reviews will be in one place where you can quickly respond to them in real-time, all in one place.
+With the Facebook, Google, Yelp, and TripAdvisor integrations, all of your ratings and reviews will be in one place where you can quickly respond to them in real-time, all in one place.

 2. Make Delivery an Initiative